 List of all the Salcombe Shops

-While Salcombe is well-known for it’s outstanding natural beauty, a simple stroll through its famous Fore Street will show you the contribution that Salcombe’s community has had in making the town what it is today.
-Scattered with a selection of independent outlets offering the finest in fashion, food, home ware and seaside essentials, this is the perfect place to do some serious retail therapy while you’re away.
+While Salcombe is well-known for its outstanding natural beauty, a simple stroll through the famous Fore Street will show you the contribution that Salcombe’s community has had in making the town what it is today.
+Scattered with a selection of independent outlets offering the finest in fashion, food, homeware and seaside essentials, this is the perfect place to indulge in some serious retail therapy while you’re away.

 Saunter through the narrow side streets of Salcombe to discover hidden gems and local favourites; from cosy book shops and quaint coffeehouses to jewellery stores and beach-wear boutiques.
 But don’t forget to check out the jewels in the crown of Salcombe’s shops: after all, this is where brands such as Jack Wills, Crew Clothing and Quba Sails were initially founded – proof that Fore Street has long been a place for young, bold entrepreneurs to bring their creations to life and put Salcombe on the map.

-After ambling down Fore Street ticking off shops, why not spend an afternoon enjoying the artisan side of Salcombe?
-Island Street is brimming with talent and offers a diverse range of art galleries, boat building yards and food stalls serving the finest in local produce – not to mention live crab and lobster if you’re feeling up to it!
+After ambling down Fore Street ticking off shops, why not spend an afternoon enjoying the artisanal side of Salcombe?
+Island Street is brimming with talent and offers a diverse range of art galleries, boat-building yards and food stalls serving the finest in local produce – not to mention live crab and lobster if you’re feeling up to it!

 Salcombe is a secret haven for shopaholics, providing a perfect mix between high street names and independent designers.

 If you really do shop ’til you drop, you’ll only have a short walk to the beach or a local pub for refreshing drinks and relaxation.

 Starting at the top of Fore Street, here is a rundown of the various shops in Salcombe as we work our way down the hill.